laudspeaker/laudspeaker-posthog-plugin/README.md

  <img width="1514" alt="Screen Shot 2022-10-20 at 12 42 58 PM" src="https://user-images.githubusercontent.com/7728266/196939484-6961d8af-b198-4694-9770-26f0584601ef.png">

  - provide `[your_server's_url]/events/posthog` for `Lauspeaker URL` (or if using our hosted plan just use `app.laudspeaker.com/events/posthog`).
-The other fields (email, phone number, custom) are optional and can be specified if you want to be able to message people from posthog through those channels with laudspeaker
+The other fields (email, phone number, custom) are optional and can be specified if you want to be able to message people from PostHog through those channels with laudspeaker

  - Then enable the plugin and you should start seeing events sent to laudspeaker.